After you have completed steps 1, 2 and 3, you can start instructing your moderators, speakers and hosts on how to run their sessions.

 There are different ways to approach rehearsals/dry runs:

 - Schedule a rehearsal session for each live moderated session in your programme.
 This is the best option, as it allows the moderators and speakers of all sessions to practice in real conditions for the final session: covering the flow and the use of the dashboard, as well as making sure everyone's video/audio/slides are coming through optimally.
-The participants meet in the "real" session on the virtual platform directly, using the link they previously got from the invitation you sent them.
+The participants meet in the "real" session on the virtual platform directly, using the link they previously got from your invitation.
 You can either schedule and lead the rehearsals yourself or delegate the responsibility to the moderators or chairs.

 With this, you will not practice each session's flow in real conditions, since the people attending will be a mix of all the sessions in the programme, but you will at least make sure everyone is technically set up and know what to expect.